 That brings us to first addressing feminine health on a larger scale.
 After all, some breast maladies like lumps and fibrocystic breasts can actually be early signs of estrogen dominance.
 Below are some links to articles and resources on the Hormones Balance website to get you started.

 - Treating Adrenal Fatigue to correct cortisol levels

 - Balancing blood sugar and insulin, starting with your breakfast

-You may want to sign up for our Estrogen Reset program (the preview is FREE), which will guide you, step-by-step, in getting your estrogen and progesterone in balance for optimal breast health.
+You may want to sign up for our Estrogen Reset program, which will guide you, step-by-step, in getting your estrogen and progesterone in balance for optimal breast health.